About Us

 Our headquarters is based in Thorndon and we have nine ambulance stations located around the region.

 Most of our work is for people with medical conditions that need some form of urgent care, but not necessarily an ambulance or the emergency department.
-That is why we have paramedics working in the community, and clinical paramedic advisors and nurses helping you over the phone.
+That is why we have paramedics working in the community, and clinical paramedic advisors providing clinical advice and treatment over the phone.
+Last year the clinical desk supported over 14,000 callers over the phone.

 What happens when I call 111?